doriordan/skuber/README.md

     libraryDependencies += "io.doriordan" %% "skuber" % "1.3.0"

 The current release has been built for Scala 2.11 - other Scala language versions such as 2.12 will be supported in future.
+The current release version is 1.3.0, which was released for Kubernetes 1.3 so does not support a few recent features of Kubernetes that have since been added to the Skuber master branch.

 ## Building